Catholic Church backed DACA because it "needs illegal aliens," Bannon says

-The Catholic Church criticized President Donald Trump's decision to end DACA because it relies on “illegal aliens to fill the churches,” former White House Chief Strategist Steve Bannon said in an interview airing Thursday.
+The Roman Catholic Church criticized President Donald Trump's decision to end DACA because it relies on “illegal aliens to fill the churches,” Steve Bannon, the former White House strategist, said in an interview airing Thursday.

 Bannon, who returned as chairman of Breitbart News after being ousted as one of Trump’s top aides last month, added that the Catholic Church had “an economic interest in unlimited immigration.”